vktr274/cnn-affect-recognition/README.md

 - `input_shape` - Shape of the input images
 - `output_units` - Number of output units used in the last layer if `include_top` is `True` (default: `1000`)
 - `include_top` - Whether to include the network top after global average pooling or the flatten layer (default: `True`)
-- `after_input` -Custom layers to add after the input like preprocessing layers as a Keras model of class `tf.keras.Model` (default: `None` - no custom layers)
+- `after_input` - Custom layers to add after the input like preprocessing layers as a Keras model of class `tf.keras.Sequential` or as a single layer of class `tf.keras.layers.Layer` (default: `None` - no custom layers)
 - `normalize` - Whether to normalize the input images to the range [0, 1] (default: `False`)
 - `kernel_regularizer` - Kernel regularizer of class `tf.keras.regularizers.Regularizer` (default: `None`)
 - `kernel_initializer` - Kernel initializer (default: `he_uniform`)